oauthstuff/draft-oauth-rar/main.md

 The AS MUST refuse to process any unknown authorization data type.
 If the `authorization_details` contain any unknown authorization data type, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

-Note: If the authorization request also contained the `scope` parameter, the AS MUST also ask for user consent for the scope values.
+Note: If the authorization request also contained the `scope` parameter, the AS MUST present the merged set of requirements represented by the authorization request in the user consent.

 If the resource owner grants the client the requested access, the AS will issue tokens to the client that are associated with the respective `authorization_details` (and scope values, if applicable).